wyhuai/DDNM/README.md

 ## Installation

 ## Evaluation
-We provide a pretrained model in experiments/horns, so you can run the following command to generate a video with defocus effects.
-You may change the lens parameters "l" and "a" in eval_vid.py to adjust the focus distance and aperture size.
-`python -m eval_vid --data_dir=horns --train_dir=experiments/horns --chunk=3196 --gin_file=configs/llff.gin --logtostderr`

 ## Applying DDNM to Your Own Diffusion Model
 It is ***very easy*** to implement a basic DDNM on your own diffusion model!
 You may reference the following: